termigator1359/Calamity-Boss-Guide/prehm/Perfs.md

-## The Perforators
+ï»¿## The Perforators

-*"Bloody cysts are erupting from the crimson's flesh…"*
+*"Bloody cysts are erupting from the crimson's fleshâ€¦"*

 ![image alt text](../public/BMbpD6rCZ1qoniF20u7H2A_img_15.png)